Gavin Bazunu: Manchester City

 On 6 September 2018, it was announced that Bazunu had joined Premier League club Manchester City for an undisclosed fee reported to be £420,000, though a joining date had not been set, with Bazunu wishing to complete his education in the Irish education system.
 The following month, it was announced he has signed a pre-contract agreement with Manchester City, with it initially agreed he would join the club in summer 2019, before it was moved forward to February 2019.
 He made his debut for Manchester City's under-18 side on 9 February 2019 against Stoke City U18.

 Bazunu was named in Manchester City's UEFA Champions League squad for a Round of 16 second leg match against Real Madrid in August 2020.

 Loans to Rochdale and Portsmouth

 He signed a contract extension with Manchester City until 2024 and joined League One side Rochdale on a season-long loan later that month.
 He started and kept a clean sheet on his debut for Rochdale on 5 September 2020 in a 1–0 EFL Cup victory away to Huddersfield Town, and made his first league appearance the following week in a 3–1 defeat at Swindon Town.

 On 1 July 2021, he moved on loan to Portsmouth for the 2021–22 season.
 He was named as the club's Players' Player and Player of the Season.

 Southampton

 On 17 June 2022, Bazunu joined Southampton on a five-year contract for a reported fee of £12 million.
+On 6 August 2022, he made his first Premier League appearance for Southampton in a 4–1 defeat to Tottenham Hotspur.
+Bazunu got his first clean sheet in the Premier League and for Southampton on 19 October 2022 in a 0–1 victory against Bournemouth.

+Ahead of a match against Preston North End on 16 April 2024, he suffered an achilles injury during the warm-up.
+Manager Russell Martin subsequently confirmed that Bazunu would be sidelined for nine to ten months.
+On 10 January 2025, he played for the under-21 side in a 5–0 victory over Fulham in Premier League 2.

+Standard Liège (loan)

+On 3 February 2025, he joined Belgian Pro League club Standard Liège on loan for the remainder of the 2024–25 season.
+On 24 April 2025, it was announced that Bazunu's loan was cut short due to a knee injury and he would be returning to Southampton.